katyo/msdfgen-rs/README.md

 ## Crates

 - [msdfgen-sys](https://crates.io/crates/msdfgen-sys) Low-level unsafe bindings generated using bindgen.
-- [msdfgen-lib](https://crates.io/crates/msdfgen-lib) Bundled library which can be build and link with application.
 - [msdfgen](https://crates.io/crates/msdfgen) High-level safe bindings which should be used by applications.

 ## Features